MohammadRayhan190720/programming-hero-web-development-course/Milestone-6/Module-31/learning.md

 ### 31.5 - recap map, forEach , filter , find and reduce
 - reduce => akta array ar all element nea kicu akta kore reduce

+### 31.6 - Introduction to class and Object
+- Unable to Understand.Explore More
+- similar typer onk jinis make krte class use kora hoy
+- class => its call template /blue print for makeing object.Same typer onk jinis make kora jay

+### 31.7 - Inheritance,PhotoTypecal inheritance
+- photoType inheritance => Phototypecal inheritance refer to the ability to access object properties to another object.We use a javascript prototype to add new propeties and methods to an existing object constructor

+### 31.8 - This keyword, dot notation vs Braket notation